 Think of a date you went on where things went well.
-You hit all the right notes and you notice the sparks flying.
-After getting home you text each other frequently and immediately – this signals the start of a strong relationship.
+You hit all the right notes, and you notice the sparks flying.
+After getting home, you text each other frequently and immediately – this signals the start of a strong relationship.
 Conversely, on dates that didn't go so well, you notice that they aren't responding to messages as fast or as detailed because they are not engaged – this means you probably aren't going on a second date.

-While this seems basic, every single one of these problems stems from a misalignment of expectations between the vendor and customer.
+While this seems basic, every one of these problems stems from a misalignment of expectations between the vendor and customer.
 This misalignment starts with a discrepancy between the price of the solution versus the value the solution provides.
-A modern CPQ tool would enable reps to better communicate the value of the solution while justifying its pricing.
+A modern CPQ tool would enable reps to communicate the value of the solution better while justifying its pricing.

-Research from the Aberdeen Group shows that businesses with a CPQ shortens their sales cycle from 4.68 months to 3.42 months.
+Research from the Aberdeen Group shows that businesses with a CPQ shorten their sales cycle from 4.68 months to 3.42 months.
 It also shows that reps achieve quota 12% more often, deal sizes almost double, and the number of proposals delivered per rep increased due to how easy it is to build a proposal using CPQ.
-The most interesting statistic from the research brief is that the number of conversations per sales deal won actually decreased.
-This is because when a customer and vendor are aligned, the number of clarifying conversations go down.
+The most interesting statistic from the research brief is that the number of conversations per sales deal won decreased.
+This is because when a customer and vendor are aligned, the number of clarifying conversations goes down.

-The final, and most impactful, piece of data is that the number of "sure-thing" deals lost also goes down with CPQ.
-The most painful way to lose a deal is when you close the deal but the customer moves forward with a competitor because you took too long to finish closing the deal on your end.
+The final and most impactful piece of data is that the number of "sure-thing" deals lost also goes down with CPQ.
+The most painful way to lose a deal is when you close the deal, but the customer moves forward with a competitor because you took too long to finish closing the deal on your end.
 The research shows that CPQ users lose "sure thing" deals 19% of the time, compared to 30% for laggard businesses.

-If you are interested in learning more about how CPQ can accelerate your sales and help you achieve those 2020 revenue goals, then you can read more about our offering at https://www.revops.io or you can reach me on LinkedIn at https://www.linkedin.com/in/ad1tya-sharma/!
+If you are interested in learning more about how CPQ can accelerate your sales and help you achieve those 2020 revenue goals, then you can read more about our offering at https://www.revops.io, or you can reach me on LinkedIn at https://www.linkedin.com/in/ad1tya-sharma/!